 The Code refers to a number of Brookfield policies.
-In most circumstances Multiplex is also bound by the Brookfield policy or has adapted the Brookfield policies to meet the needs of the Multiplex business, relevant local legislation and operating frameworks.
+In most circumstances Multiplex is also bound by the Brookfield policy, or has adapted the Brookfield policies to meet the needs of the Multiplex business, relevant local legislation and operating frameworks.

-Below is a non-exclusive list of the policies referred to in the Brookfield Code and the position adopted by Multiplex in respect of those policies.
-Relevant policies and regional versions can be found on the Multiplex Intranet/Connect:
+Below is a non-exclusive list of the policies referred to in the Brookfield Code and the position adopted by equivalent Multiplex.
+Relevant policies and regional versions can be found on the Multiplex Intranet:

 Brookfield Policies referred to in Code Multiplex Policies Advisory Records Retention Policy To the extent relevant to the Multiplex business, Multiplex adopts the Brookfield Policy.
 Anti Bribery and Corruption Policy Multiplex uses the Brookfield Policy with appropriate regional differences.
 Data Protection Policy and Program Multiplex uses the Brookfield Policy with appropriate regional differences.
 Disclosure Policy To the extent relevant to the Multiplex business, Multiplex adopts the Brookfield Policy.
 Enterprise Information Security Policy Multiplex has a Multiplex Social Media Policy.
-This can be found on the Multiplex Intranet/Connect.
-Modern Slavery Policy Multiplex has a Multiplex Modern Slavery Policy.
-This can be found on the on the Multiplex Intranet/Connect.
+This can be found on the Multiplex intranet.
 Personal Trading Policy To the extent relevant to the Multiplex business, Multiplex adopts the Brookfield policy.
 You will be advised by Brookfield if you are an "Access Person" or an "Investment Access Person".
 You may be an "Insider" if Multiplex shares a corporate head office with another relevant Brookfield entity.
 Positive Work Environment Policy Multiplex uses the Brookfield Policy with appropriate regional differences.
 Multiplex also has a Diversity and Inclusion Policy with appropriate regional differences.
 Travel and Entertainment Expense Policy Multiplex uses the Brookfield Policy with appropriate regional differences.
-US and Canadian Political Contributions Policy The position in respect of political donations is set out above, in Appendix A to the Code.
+US and Canadian Political Contributions policy The position in respect of political donations is set out above, in Appendix A to the Code.
 Whistleblowing Policy Multiplex uses the Brookfield Policy as the base policy.
 To comply with legislation some regions have issued addendum with appropriate regional differences.
-These can be found on the Multiplex Intranet/Connect.
+These can be found on the Multiplex intranet